dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

   R(A+3)                               CI->base  [ fixed arg 1 ]   CI->base [ local 1    ]
   R(A+4)                                         [ local 1     ]

 Results returned by the function call is placed in a range of registers starting from R(A).
 If C is 1, no return results are saved.
 If C is 2 or more, (C-1) return values are saved.
-If C is 0, then multiple return results are saved, depending on the called function.
+If C is 0, then multiple return results are saved.
+In this case the number of values to save is determined by one of following ways:

-CALL always updates the top of stack value.
-CALL, RETURN, VARARG and SETLIST can use multiple values (up to the top of the stack.)
+* A C function returns an integer value indicating number of results returned so for C function calls this is used (see the value of ``n`` passed to `luaD_poscall()<http://www.lua.org/source/5.3/ldo.c.html#luaD_poscall>`_ in `luaD_precall()<http://www.lua.org/source/5.3/ldo.c.html#luaD_precall>`_)
+* For Lua functions, the the results are saved by the called function's '``OP_RETURN``' instruction.